hzhucn/OCNet/README.md

 You are welcome to share our work with your friends.

-Please consider cite our work if you find it helps you,
+Please consider citing our work if you find it helps you,
 ```
 @article{OCNet,
   title={OCNet: Object Context Network for Scene Parsing},